Linear Convergence of Frank-Wolfe for Rank-One Matrix Recovery Without Strong Convexity: Frank-Wolfe-Type Algorithms for Problem

 \subsection{Bounded-rank algorithm}

-Despite the linear convergence result for the Frank-Wolfe method detailed in Theorem \ref{thm:rankoneFW}, still a certain disadvantage is that the rank of the iterates (or number of rank-one components that needs to be stored in memory to maintain a factorization of the current terate $\X_t$) grows linearly with the iteration counter $t$.
-We now suggest a simple modification, that actually combines the Frank-Wolfe method and the projected gradient method, and guarantees that the number of rank-one components is always bounded and is independent of $1/\epsilon$, where $\epsilon$ is the target acuuracy.
+Despite the linear convergence result for the Frank-Wolfe method detailed in Theorem \ref{thm:rankoneFW}, still a certain disadvantage is that the rank of the iterates (or number of rank-one components that needs to be stored in memory to maintain a factorization of the current iterate $\X_t$) grows linearly with the iteration counter $t$.
+We now suggest a simple modification, that actually combines the Frank-Wolfe method and the projected gradient method, and guarantees that the number of rank-one components is always bounded and is independent of $1/\epsilon$, where $\epsilon$ is the target accuracy.

+The main idea is to use the recent results in \cite{Garber19} which show that under Assumption \ref{ass:gap}, in a ball of radius $\Theta(\delta/\beta)$ around $\X^*$, the projected gradient method, when applied to Problem \eqref{eq:optProb}, will always produce iterates that are rank-one.
+Moreover, whether the projection is indeed rank-one or not could be verified by examining the first and second leading eigenvalues of the corresponding matrix.
+This leads to an algorithm that applies either conditional gradient steps or projected gradient steps (when the projection is rank-one), until entering the above mentioned ball around $\X^*$.
+Once the iterates are inside the ball, it is guaranteed that only projected gradient steps which result in a rank-one matrix will be used, and thus from this point on, only a single rank-one matrix needs to be stored in memory.

 This modification comes with the price that now each iteration of the algorithm (see Algorithm \ref{alg:fwpg} below) requires, in worst case, a rank-two SVD computation of a $n\times n$ matrix, and an additional one leading eigenvector computation.

 \begin{theorem} The sequence $\{\X_t\}_{t\geq 1}$ produced by Algorithm \ref{alg:fwpg} has all the guarantees stated in Theorem \ref{thm:rankoneFW} (or Theorem \ref{thm:rankoneFWimprov} if Assumption \ref{ass:funcStruct} also holds).
 Moreover, there exists $T_1 = O\left({(\beta/\delta)^3}\right)$, such that for all $t\geq T_1$ it holds that $\rank(\X_t) =1$.